sciple/metadata-app/README.md

 # Metadata-app

-GUI for managing metadata (MNMS-compliant)
+GUI for managing MNMS-compliant metadata

 ## TO DO